JasonP02/JasonP02.github.io/_projects/adaptive-control.md

 Implementation of adaptive control strategies for the Emika Panda robotic arm, focusing on maintaining circular trajectory under various external forces including wind disturbance and unconstrained mass handling.

 ## Technical Details
-• Circular trajectory implementation
+• Circular trajectory implementation.
-• Wind force disturbance simulation
+• Wind force disturbance simulation.
-• Adaptive controller development
+• Adaptive controller development.
-• Comparison with Ziegler-Nichols method
+• Comparison with Ziegler-Nichols method.
-• Performance analysis under varying conditions
+• Performance analysis under varying conditions.

 I did this project with my friend, and I was responsible for the adaptive control and simulation.